Sojasmine/Madagaskar-Memory-game/README.md

  According to [Nielsen Norman Group](https://www.nngroup.com/), user experience is to meet the exact needs of the customer, without fuss or bother.
 Next comes simplicity and elegance that produce products that are a joy to own, a joy to use.
 True user experience goes far beyond giving customers what they say they want or providing checklist features.
 Total user experience is an even broader concept.

 #### Project goals:
-   * The website has the technology to automatically respond to the user’s preferences.
    * User can see that the website is more appealing and well designed.
    * Player can understand the simple game instructions.
    * Player can have fun playing the game.